-To support The Legion's community of carers we also provide day care five days per week.
+To support the Legion's community of carers we also provide day care, five days per week.

 Poppy Lodge, our residential Dementia Care Unit, opened in June 2011.
 There are 30 bedrooms, all with en suite / shower facilities.
 The Lodge has 3 wings of 10 bedrooms leading into a central area.
 Each wing has its own lounge, dining room and bathroom.
-The central area has a café, hairdressers and an activity area.
+The central area has a café, hairdresser and an activity area.
 Life is busy in The Lodge with occupation and activity being at its heart.